Holiday Light Shows: Christmas Displays and More in Orlando for 2021

 Get an exclusive view of Give Kids the World Village as it's tranformed into a wonderland of lights at Night of a Million Lights; stroll through illuminated forests and watch dancing light displays at Leu Gardens' Dazzling Nights; or venture to Mount Dora for the town's amazing seasonal lights.
 Read on for the very best holiday light displays around Orlando and Central Florida.

-For those wanting to enjoy the magic of holiday lights while maintaining social distance, there are a couple of drive-thru events, including Magic of Lights in Daytona and the Space Coast Lightfest in Melbourne, detailed below.
+For those wanting to enjoy the magic of holiday lights while maintaining social distance, there are a couple of drive-thru events, including Magic of Lights in Daytona, the Space Coast Lightfest in Melbourne, and Christmas in Color in Kissimmee, all detailed below.
 Looking for other fun Christmas events in the area?
 Be sure to visit our Orlando Christmas Activities and Holiday Guide.

 Christmas magic is colorful at Hogwarts Castle.
 Photo courtesy of Universal Orlando